What Is Lead Substitute and Do You Need It?

 Don’t even think about trying to do it on the downlow either.
 If you’re found to be driving a car with leaded gas in the tank, you could well wind up slapped with a hefty $10,000 fine for your ingenuity.
 In other words, lead substitute is really the only acceptable alternative.

 In conclusion, if you’re really passionate about classic cars, lead fuel additive is definitely a good thing to know about and consider.
-It probably isn’t essential for most vehicles, but it definitely isn’t going to do any harm and can help some older vehicles run more smoothly.
+It probably isn’t essential for most vehicles, but it definitely isn’t going to do any harm and can help some older engines prevent premature valve issues.
 Ultimately, it’s up to you.